Esri/data-collection-ios/README.md

 ##### Configure the license key and client ID

-The app uses swift gyb to generate swift source code at build time provided variables stored in a secrets file.
+The app uses apple's [swift gyb](https://github.com/apple/swift/blob/master/utils/gyb) to generate swift source code at build time provided variables stored in a secrets file.

 Create a file name `.secrets` in the project's root directory.